DoTheEvo/XCPng-basics/README.md

 on all hosts get rolling snapshots.
 Or the ones tagged as `production` will have nightly full backup,...

+#### Health check

+[Here's](https://youtu.be/A0HTRF3dhQE) Lawrence Systems video on backups that are automatically tested.
+The VM is restored at a host of choice, booted without network and theres a check that guest tools agent starts.
+Afterwards this new restored VM is destroyed and health check is marked as success.

 #### Veeam Support

 [Seems](https://forums.veeam.com/veeam-backup-replication-f2/xcp-ng-support-t93030-60.html#p531802)